 A study from the University of Memphis, reveals that the hamstring becomes very active when performing the Romanian Deadlift.
 The study further advises that athletes and coaches who want to maximise their hamstring activity should incorporate the Romanian deadlift in their training.

-Benefits of Romanian Deadlift
+Benefits of the Romanian Deadlift

 - It improves flexibility in all athletic movements for sports athletes.